PLATINUM Performing Arts GENERAL RULES

 Awards will be presented to all competing entries who meet the Platinum, High Gold, Gold, High Silver, Silver and Bronze criteria set forth in THE PLATINUM PERFORMING ARTS COMPETITION SCORING GRID.
 All Model and Photogenic entries will receive a Rosette and Certificate.
 All other entries will receive one Medal for the Group as well as pins for each member of the group.

-There will be a High Score Plaque for a Solo, Duo/Trio, Small Group, Large Group and Line/Production in the Novice, Intermediate and Advanced Level, if there are at least five (5) competitors within that age category and classification, there will be 2nd and 3rd place ribbons also.
+There will be a High Score Plaque in EVERY Age Group for a Solo, Duo/Trio, Small Group, Large Group and Line/Production in the Novice, Intermediate and Advanced Level.
+If there are at least five (5) competitors within that age category and classification, there will be 2nd and 3rd place ribbons also.
 All High Score winners will receive a Plaque for the group.
 If there are 10-19 entries, the top 5 placements will be recognized.
 If there are 20 or more entries, the top 10 will be recognized.